 Security over movable property in Québec is granted under a hypothec, as with immovable property.
 However, the requirements for deeds of hypothec over movable property differ from those applicable to hypothecs for immovable property.
 For example, a notary is not required for the creation of a hypothec over moveable property.

 The movable hypothec may be granted with delivery or without delivery in favour of the creditor.
 The hypothec will be with delivery if: (i) the property subject to the security interest has been remitted to the creditor or third party (pledge); or (ii) the creditor has obtained control over the property subject to the security.
-The hypothec with delivery does not have to be published (the Quebec equivalent to perfection, as discussed above) in order to be effective against a trustee in bankruptcy.
+The hypothec with delivery does not have to be published (the Québec equivalent to perfection, as discussed above) in order to be effective against a trustee in bankruptcy.

 The hypothec will be without delivery if the creditor does not have possession or control of the property subject to the security interest.
-In such case, the hypothec must be published and, therefore, recorded electronically in the Register of Personal and Movable Rights Registry (RPMRR), in order to be effective against a trustee a bankruptcy.
+In such case, the hypothec must be published and, therefore, recorded electronically in the Register of Personal and Movable Real Rights (RPMRR), in order to be effective against a trustee a bankruptcy.
 Therefore, a movable hypothec without delivery that has not been published will be ineffective against a trustee in bankruptcy.
 This means the creditor will rank with any other unsecured creditors for any recovery of debt.

 A security in the movable property of a debtor that has not been published will be ineffective against a trustee in bankruptcy.
 This means the creditor will rank with any other unsecured creditors for any recovery of debt.